Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 Because store-and-forward requires the switch to store the entire packet before forwarding it, and because ethernet frames can reach upwards of +1.5k Bytes (and +9k for jumbo frames), they require massive amounts of storage.
 A workaround for that would be to store the packet to some off-chip memory but I don’t have the pin budget to afford that right now, so on-chip memory is my only option.

-The problem is, on-chip memory consumes a lot of area given to the large area footprint of SRAM and the even larger area per stored bit footprint of flip-flops.
+The problem is, on-chip memory consumes a lot of area given the large area footprint of SRAM and the even larger area per stored bit footprint of flip-flops.

 Now if we were talking of a few bytes this could be negotiable, but for multiple 1.5k Bytes packets this is a dealbreaker, thus ruling store-and-forward out.